aaalgo/picpac3d/README.md

 Highlights:
 - Lossless storing 8-bit volumetric data with H265.
-- On-the-fly region sampling with OpenGL.
+- On-the-fly region sampling and augmentation with OpenGL 3D texture.

 # Building on Ubuntu 16.04